matteowong/MatteoAndDimboShell/README.md

-  * On Linux our commands file would produce the prompt ad infinitum if there was no newline at the end, this problem does not occur on Mac
+  * On Linux our commands file would produce the prompt ad infinitum if there was no newline at the end, this problem does not occur on Mac (eg. when testing with ./a.out < commands on linux, there needs to be a new line [ENTER] at the end of the commands file)

   * at the end of a list of commands running the same amount of prompts will be produced (you said that this was fine)